 - Pour this cooked noodle mixture into a bowl.
 Add the hard-boiled egg (sliced in half) and garnish with fried shallot and calamansi lime (these are optional)

-- Lunch or is it dinner (?) is ready.
+- Lunch (or dinner) is ready.
 Best eaten when it is still hot.
 Enjoy.

-- Note: If coconut milk is not available, you can use fresh milk instead (but taste awful!)
+- Note: If coconut milk is not available, you can use fresh milk instead (but it will taste awful).

 Mee Curry Variations